scj1091/rockharbor/README.md

 This is required because WordPress doesn't use OOP and includes files in the opposite order one would suspect.

-Finally, the color stylesheet `colors.css` needs to be created to customize the theme colors.
-Copy the `.less` file from the ROCKHARBOR base theme, customize the colors and compile it into a `.css` file.
+Finally, the stylesheet `style.css` needs to be created to customize the theme colors.
+Copy the `style.less` file from the ROCKHARBOR base theme, customize the colors and compile it into a `.css` file.